ucsb-cs24-f24/cs24-f24/_lab/lab06.md

 ```

 ## Part 2: Find movies based on prefixes

-In Part 2, the goal is to search for movies based on their prefixes.
+In part 2, the goal is to search for movies based on their prefixes.
 This involves finding movies whose titles begin with a particular set of letters or words.
 The search results will be limited to movies that match the specified prefix criteria.

 In this case, your program will take an extra command-line argument that specifies the name of a second file containing one or more prefixes.
 Then for each prefix, your program should:

 * Find the movies whose names start with that prefix.
 * Find the highest-rated movie for that prefix.

 You may use additional data structures from the C++ STL to help you solve this part of the assignment, or you may write your own structure.

 ### Part 2a: All movies starting with a prefix

 First, for each prefix, your program should print out all the movies whose names start with that prefix in **decreasing order of rating**.
 If multiple movies have the same rating, print them in alphabetical order of movie name.
 For example, print `the american president, 6.5` before `the confessional, 6.5`.
 If no movie names start with that prefix, then print

 ```
 No movies found with prefix <prefix_value>
 ```

 ### Part 2b: Highest-rated movie for a prefix

 Second, for each prefix, your program should print the **highest rated** movie whose name starts with that prefix.
 If there is a tie for the highest-rated movie, then use the movie whose name comes first in alphabetical order.

 ### Examples

 **Example with three prefixes and multiple movies with the same rating**

 ```
 ./runMovies input_100_random.csv prefix_small.txt
 ```

 This should produce the following output:

 ```
 toy story, 7.7
 to die for, 6.7